gcallah/MiscWriting/AI/AIAlchemists.md

 Similarly, the AI alchemist tries to duplicate an evolution of consciousness that took hundreds of millions of years in the time it takes to train an LLM.
+The Forbes article linked to above says "Unlike human intelligence, which is constrained by biology, ASI would operate at digital speeds...
+Imagine a being that could read and understand every scientific paper ever written in an afternoon..."
+(Since computers have operated at many diffferent speeds, I have no idea whjat "digital speeds" are.)
+All of humanity's understanding of the natural world, achieved over many millenia, will be surpassed in an afternoon!

-Eliade explicitly recognizes that the alchemist's dream has not died with the death of alchemy: " the idea of a new Epoch, crystallized around the myth of infinite progress and boosted by the experimental sciences, and the progress of industrialization which dominated and inspired the whole of the 19th century, takes up and carries forward... the millennary dream of the alchemist."
+Eliade himself explicitly recognized that the alchemist's dream has not died with the death of alchemy: " the idea of a new Epoch, crystallized around the myth of infinite progress and boosted by the experimental sciences, and the progress of industrialization which dominated and inspired the whole of the 19th century, takes up and carries forward... the millennary dream of the alchemist."
 172

-" visionaries myth of the perfection... of Nature survives, in camouflage form, in the pathetic program of the industrial societies, whose aim is the total Transmutation of nature" 172
+"visionaries myth of the perfection... of Nature survives, in camouflage form, in the pathetic program of the industrial societies, whose aim is the total Transmutation of nature" 172